Radiation Therapy Program

 RTT 4310.
 Physics of Radiation Therapy II.

-Students will continue to learn the principles of cell response to radiation.
-Topics covered will include properties of x-ray and gamma radiation, radiation units, x-ray production, photon interactions, beam characteristics, radioactivity, treatment units, and particle irradiation.
+This course continues the study of cellular responses to radiation and expands students’ understanding of the physical principles underlying radiation therapy.
+Topics include the properties of x‑ray and gamma radiation, radiation units, x‑ray production, photon interactions, beam characteristics, radioactivity, treatment units, and particle irradiation.
+Emphasis is placed on connecting radiation physics concepts to their clinical applications in modern radiation oncology.

 Grade Mode: Standard Letter